dokngu/CLI_tictactoe/README.md

 - CPU player that makes random moves
 - Optimal CPU player that never loses.
 Decision making done based on Minimax concept in AI.

-To run: Have both player.py and game.py in the same directory then run game.py with Python
+To run: Have both player.py and game.py in the same directory, then run game.py with Python